top of page

 Both methods are secure when performed correctly.

-• RON offers layered identity verification, encrypted sessions, and recorded audit trails.
+• RON uses identity verification, encryption, and recorded sessions

-• Mobile notarization relies on physical ID inspection and in-person interaction.
+• Mobile notarization relies on physical ID inspection and in-person verification

 Why Having Both Options Matters

-Not all documents are eligible for RON, and not all situations require in-person notarization.
-Having access to both services ensures:
+Not all documents qualify for RON, and not all require in-person notarization.

 • Compliance with Florida law